cdiesch/SLChatBotSmiteRank/README.md

 ### Game Mode:
  The game mode you wish to load stats for (Ranked: Conquest, Ranked: Duel, Ranked Joust (3v3) are currently supported).

-### Platform:
+### Default Platform:
- The platform to load profiles from (PC, Xbox, or Playstation).
-Currently this will be the only supported platform, but this will be changed to be the default platform and support other platforms by including them in the command (ex: !player KingSalamander PC).
+ The platform to use when no platform is provided by the user.

 ### Command:
  The command you wish the script to execute on (!player by default).